codingABI/id3esp32obd2/README.md

 The red marked 60 Ohm resistor R2 between CANHigh and CANLow was removed.

-The ESP32 waits for the "correct" android device connecting via Bluetooth (The "correct" android device can be defined in  [secrets.h](/id3esp32obd2/secrets.h)).
-After connecting with the "correct" android device the ESP32 requests CAN data and forwards the response via Bluetooth.
-When the android device disconnects the Bluetooth connection the CAN requests will be stopped.
+The ESP32 waits for the "allowed" Android device connecting via Bluetooth (The "allowed" Android device can be defined in  [secrets.h](/id3esp32obd2/secrets.h)).
+After connecting with the "allowed" Android device the ESP32 requests CAN data and forwards the response via Bluetooth.
+When the Android device disconnects the Bluetooth connection the CAN requests will be stopped.

 **WARNING**
 Do not lock the car without disconnecting the Bluetooth connection or power off the device by the toggle switch S1, because the VW ID3 may triggers a car alarm, if CAN requests are received in a locked state.